What you need to know today about the virus outbreak

-The U.S. House on Friday approved a $2.2 trillion rescue package, rushing it to President Donald Trump for his signature.
-The measure tosses a life preserver to a U.S. economy and health care system left flailing by the coronavirus pandemic.
+As hot spots flared around the United States in places like New Orleans, Detroit and Southern California, New York was the hardest hit of them all, with bodies loaded onto refrigerated morgue trucks by gurney and forklift outside overwhelmed hospitals.
+And the worst is yet to come.

-America’s coronavirus infections have surged to the most in the world.
-Italy has shut down its industry.
-Masses of unemployed Indian laborers got food handouts and South Africa began a three-week lockdown.
-The U.S. cities of Chicago and Detroit saw increases in infections.
+Experts warned that there could be 100,000 to 240,000 deaths in the U.S. even if social distancing guidelines are maintained.
+America now has more than 4,000 dead from the outbreak.

-Here are some of AP’s top stories Friday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.
+Here are some of AP’s top stories Wednesday on the world’s coronavirus pandemic.

 WHAT’S HAPPENING TODAY: